sligocki/sligocki.github.io/_posts/2022-02-27-bb-recurrence-relations.md

 $$ = 2 (a + 7)^2 \frac{4^k - 1}{3} - 13 (a + 7) (2^k - 1) + 20 k $$

-Well that's quite a mouthfull!
+Well that's quite a mouthful!
 Let's give it a shorthand name:

 $$ B(a, k) = \frac{2}{3} (a + 7)^2 (4^k - 1) - 13 (a + 7) (2^k - 1) + 20 k$$